 First Steps

-New Brunswick’s immigration program streams are pathways to Permanent Residence (PR) for foreign workers who have the skills, education, and work experience necessary to successfully contribute to the New Brunswick economy.
+New Brunswick offers pathways to permanent residence (PR) for foreign workers with the skills, education, and work experience needed to settle in the province and contribute to its economy.

-When applying to many of these programs, you must be Permanent Residence (PR) Ready.
-This means that you meet all minimum eligibility requirements and that you have all the required documents on hand to prepare and submit a complete and correct application to the province of New Brunswick and to the Government of Canada.
+When applying, you must be “PR ready.”
+This means that you have ensured that you meet all eligibility requirements and that have gathered all the required documents to submit a complete application to Immigration New Brunswick (ImmigrationNB) and to Immigration, Refugees and Citizenship Canada (IRCC).

-Identity Documents: You must gather all identity and civil status documents for yourself and all accompanying family members (and even some non-accompanying family members), and you must have these documents translated and notarised if they are not already in English or French.
+Identity documents: Gather all identity and civil status documents for yourself and your family members (your spouse or common-law partner, and any dependent children).
 You and all accompanying family members must have valid passports.

 CLB 4 IELTS.
 CELPIP.
 PTE CORE TEF.
 TCF.